dartmouth-cs52/git-map/README.md

 ![pull-request](images/docs/pull-request.png)

-Ensure that you are comparing the correct two branches.
+⚠️ Verify that you are comparing the correct two branches.
 Set "base" branch to be the branch where you want to commit your changes and "compare" branch to be the branch where your commits reside (see above image).

 To do a code review, @mention a peer in the pull request.
 Once approved, your code changes will be merged.
 You can also merge pull requests after carefully reviewing all the changes.